Updated: Mar 17

 Sometimes when you flip something familiar on its head, you notice details you missed.
 Then sometimes those missed details redefines the very thing you thought you knew into something more profound or different altogether.
 It kinda reminds me of a song I loved as a kid.
 The lyrics sang, ‘There are two sides to everything.
 You see what you see.
 What you don’t see is also there as plain as can be.’
 The thing is, seeking that ‘second side’ isn’t always as easy as flipping a coin.
 Especially when that second side is invisible.
 Working creatively on Celestial, after getting my Biblical bearings, proved fun and challenging, but the process of establishing a purely Biblical foundation for my (then video game) story forced me into some tight theological corners.
 Many of which Christians balk at, but in the end, all the concepts and characters I conceived for a Biblically sound depiction of angels never would have come together if I didn’t dare to face them.
 All the best ideas in the universe are weak without a theme to tie them together.

 So at this point in Celestial’s beginnings, I was wading neck-deep in Bible Study.
 My story was still titled ‘the angel project’.
 It wasn’t yet intended for book readers.
 It was intended for gamers, but a Biblically plausible depiction of angels was my goal—as a creator and a Christian.
 Thus, I asked questions I never asked.
 I pondered things I never considered.
 I found verses that revealed angels have minds of their own.
 They have emotions.
 They aren’t perfect and so on, and while my mind was being blown with these revelations, it initiated a chain reaction in my brain.
 Why are people created in God’s image but angels are not?
 What does being made in ‘God’s image’ truly mean?
 Do angels have sin natures?
 Do they have souls?
 What defines a soul from a spirit?
-If God saves imperfect humans, does that mean He cares less about His imperfect angels?
-What exactly is their place in God’s eternal plan?
+If God saves imperfect humans but not angels, does that mean He cares more about us than them?
+What exactly is an angel's place in God’s eternal plan?
 Why aren’t demons given a second chance?
 All the existential questions cascaded.
 It exhilarated my curious mind, yet led to some troubling spiritual implications I was initially unprepared for.

 Still, even after coming to terms with theological conundrums—even after deciding on a my portrayal format—Celestial’s true center was still missing.
 I had characters.
 I had elements.
 However, I didn’t yet unlock an applicable message from the ‘invisible’ side of life.
 The search for that theme vexed me for a while.
 Then I stumbled upon the passage that made all the difference: 1 Peter 1:10-12.
 The second I read it, I knew God had pointed me there.
 It spoke of how the Old Testament prophets strove to understand the culmination of our salvation and how it would come through Jesus—that it’s something even angels long to understand.
 It all struck me the second I read it.